future-wd/hugo-responsive-background-images/readme.md

 v0.04

+- sanitize inputs and generate warnings (and error if problem generates an error e.g. no src or selector)

+v0.05

 - don't generate images wider than actual image.
 - if widths removed, generate width equal to image width if image is TOLLERANCE wider than new widest width

-v0.05
+v0.06

 - add element config of margin for overside image generation.

+v0.07

 - placeholder type config (lqip, dominant (css with new hugo .Color?), color code (manual entry)) with global default config.

-- add page config option of image margin for oversize image generation
+publish?